muratk5n/thirdwave/en/README.md

 FDP could be considered Germany's liberterians.
 Their positions are, no surprise, liberty-centric..
-In US though, a lot of "free-market leaning purists", especially the ones visible in the media (thanks to that shady Thiel money) are against abortion.
+In US though, a lot of "free-market leaning purists", especially the ones visible in the media (thanks to that shady Thiel money) approach the issue differently.
 They must be there to help the single-party rule to persist by providing semi-intellectual cover for the culture war.

 DW: "[DE has a] prohibition on doctors advertising pregnancy terminations ..
 [The] Free Democrats (FDP), which emphasizes